apache/couchdb-nano/README.md

   }
 });
 ```

-take a look at the [couchdb wiki](http://wiki.apache.org/couchdb/Formatting_with_Show_and_List#Showing_Documents)
+Take a look at the [couchdb wiki](http://wiki.apache.org/CouchDB/Formatting_with_Show_and_List#Showing_Documents)
 for possible query paramaters and more information on show functions.

 ### db.atomic(designname, updatename, docname, [body], [callback])

-calls the design's update function with the specified doc in input.
+Calls the design's update function with the specified doc in input.

 ``` js
 db.atomic("update", "inplace", "foobar",